The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Roti Kuning

 Roti kuning is a breakfast food unique to Brunei.
 Two fluffy buns surround a center filled with cheese, meat, and a choice of kawhin (usually some sweet mixture of coconut milk, jam, sugar and butter).
 You can check out Chop Jing Chew, a popular bakery in Bandar Seri Begawan.
-The bakery has a variety of other breakfast options to choose from, as well as a relaxed setting.
+The bakery offers a variety of other breakfast options to choose from, as well as a relaxed setting.

 Roti kuning at Chop Jing Chew